Gaza healthcare services on brink of collapse -WHO

 At least 78 Palestinians, most of them civilians, have been killed in Israel’s Gaza offensive, Palestinian officials said on Thursday, as militants in the enclave kept up rocket attacks on Tel Aviv, Jerusalem and other cities.

-“A hospital, three clinics and a water desalinization center in a refugee camp have also been damaged.
+“A hospital, three clinics and a water desalinisation centre in a refugee camp have also been damaged.
 More air strikes and missile attacks are likely,” WHO said of Israeli attacks.

 In Gaza, the health ministry has only 10 days of fuel reserves for hospitals during frequent power cuts, it said.
 Half of state health workers have not received their salaries in recent months, and some can no longer afford to report for work.